-- (1) freestanding solid fuel heating appliances; - (2) manufactured (mobile) homes; - (3) child care programs which use the basement for child care; or - (4) programs in mixed or multiple occupancy buildings. - (i) "Multiple occupancy building" means a structure with two or more residential dwelling units such as a duplex, apartment building, or townhome. - (ii) "Mixed occupancy building" means a program in a structure that contains nonresidential occupancies, such as an attached garage or out buildings. - Subd.
-4. Ineligibility factors.
-An applicant or license holder or any other person living in the child care program or present during the hours children are in care, or working with children must not: - (a) abuse prescription drugs or use controlled substances as specified in Minnesota Statutes, chapter 152, or alcohol, to the extent that the use or abuse has or may have a negative effect on the ability of the license holder to give care or is apparent during the hours children are in care.
-Caregivers who have abused prescription drugs or have been dependent on controlled substances as specified in Minnesota Statutes, chapter 152, or alcohol, such that the use, abuse, or dependency has had a negative effect on the ability to give care, was apparent during the hours children are in care, or required treatment or therapy, must have 12 months of verified abstinence before licensure; - (b) have had a child placed in foster care within the past 12 months and the agency determines the reasons for placement reflect on the ability of the license holder to give care.
-This requirement does not apply if the primary reason for the placement was due to a physical illness of the parent, a disability of the child, including developmental disability of the child, or for the temporary care of a newborn or infant being relinquished for adoption; - (c) have had a child placed in residential treatment within the past 12 months for emotional disturbance or antisocial behavior and the agency determines that the reasons for the placement reflect on the ability of the license holder to give care; or - (d) a household member whose needs or behavior could potentially pose a risk to children being served in the program. - Subd.
-5. Variance standard.
-A variance may be granted by the agency through a form prescribed by the commissioner on regulations found in this chapter except provisions found in: - (a) 245J.04, Subdivision 4; - (b) 245A.146;
+- (1) freestanding solid fuel heating appliances; - (2) manufactured (or mobile) homes; - (3) child care programs which use the basement for child care; or - (4) programs in mixed or multiple occupancy buildings. - (i) "Multiple occupancy building" means a structure with two or more residential dwelling units such as a duplex, apartment building, or townhome. - (ii) "Mixed occupancy building" means a program in a structure that contains nonresidential occupancies, such as an attached garage or out buildings.

+Subd.
+43. Ineligibility factors.
+An applicant or license holder or any other person living in the child care program or present during the hours children are in care, or working with children must not:

+- (a) abuse prescription drugs or use controlled substances as specified in Minnesota Statutes, chapter 152, or alcohol, to the extent that the use or abuse has or may have a negative effect on the ability of the license holder or primary provider of care to give care or is apparent during the hours children are in care of operation.
+Caregivers who have abused prescription drugs or have been dependent on controlled substances as specified in Minnesota Statutes, chapter 152, or alcohol, such that the use, abuse, or dependency has had a negative effect on the ability to give care, was apparent during the hours children are in care of operation, or required treatment or therapy, must have 12 months of verified abstinence before licensure; - (b) have had a child placed in foster care within the past 12 months and the agency determines the reasons for placement reflect on the ability of the license holder or the primary provider of care to give care.
+This requirement does not apply if the primary reason for the placement was due to a physical illness of the parent, a disability of the child, including developmental disability of the child, or for the temporary care of a newborn or infant being relinquished for adoption; - (c) have had a child placed in a residential treatmentfacility within the past 12 monthsfor emotional disturbance or antisocial behavior and the agency determines that the reasons for the placement reflect on the ability of the license holder or the primary provider of care to give care; or - (d) have a household member whose needs or behavior could potentially pose a risk to children being served in the program.